 Biography of Yuri Borisov

 Yuri was born on December 8, 1992, in Reutov, Moscow Region.
-His father was a jack-of-all-trades, working as an electrician and plumber, although he initially studied medicine.
+His father was a jack-of-all-trades who worked as an electrician and plumber, though he'd originally studied medicine.
 In the 90s, he started selling flowers at the market.
-His mother worked as a real estate agent.As a child, Borisov dreamed of becoming an astronaut, but his passion for the stage prevailed.
+His mother worked as a real estate agent.As a child, Borisov dreamed of becoming an astronaut, but his love for the stage won out.
 After finishing school, Yuri applied to the Shchepkin School and became a student in the course of Vladimir Mikhailovich Beilis and Vitaly Nikolaevich Ivanov.

 Acting Career

-In September 2017, Russian TV aired the first episode of the dramatic saga "Father's Shore," set in the Urals during the pre-war, wartime, and post-war years.
-In the series directed by Milena Fadeeva, Yuri played the lead role of Stepan Morozov, a member of the large Morozov family experiencing difficult times.
+September 2017 brought the premiere of the dramatic saga "Father's Shore" to Russian TV, set in the Urals spanning pre-war, wartime, and post-war years.
+In Milena Fadeeva's series, Yuri took on the lead role of Stepan Morozov, a member of the sprawling Morozov family weathering hard times.

-The role in "Father's Shore" turned out to be controversial—the plot involves Yuri's character having romantic feelings for his sister.
+His role in "Father's Shore" proved controversial—the plot centers on Yuri's character developing romantic feelings for his sister.
 Borisov's on-screen siblings were played by Arina Zharkova, Maxim Kerin, Svetlana Kolpakova, Alina Lanina, and Aleksey Kravchenko.

 Yuri also starred in the war blockbuster "T-34" with Alexander Petrov.
 His character Serafim Ionov is an artilleryman who escapes from a concentration camp with the rest of the tank crew.

-He could have landed the lead role in Fyodor Bondarchuk's film "Attraction," but he didn't feel connected to the character and declined.
+He was offered the lead role in Fyodor Bondarchuk's "Attraction" but turned it down, feeling no connection to the character.
 However, he played Captain Korobanov in its sequel "Invasion."

 In 2018, Borisov joined the vibrant cast of the series "Olga."
-He played Lev, Anya's (Ksenia Surkova) new boyfriend—a rugged guy in a leather jacket and cowboy hat, out of place in the company his beloved was accustomed to.
+He played Lev, Anya's (Ksenia Surkova) new boyfriend—a tough guy in leather and cowboy hat who didn't fit into his girlfriend's usual crowd.

-Additionally, Borisov wanted to raise the issue of personal responsibility for the weapon Kalashnikov invented.
-The director didn't heed Yuri's opinion and chose not to emphasize the protagonist's height or address the ethical aspects of Kalashnikov's biography.
+Borisov also wanted to explore the question of personal responsibility for the weapon Kalashnikov created.
+The director ignored Yuri's input, choosing not to emphasize the protagonist's height or tackle the ethical questions surrounding Kalashnikov's legacy.
 However, this didn't make Yuri's character any less convincing.For me, it was the story of a small man whom no one took seriously.
 And partly, everything that happened to him later was the result of those complexes that led him to create the weapon.

 In 2020, work continued on another war drama featuring Yuri, "Red Ghost."
 In 2021, the Finnish film "Compartment No. 6," which won the Cannes Grand Prix, was released, and at the Venice Film Festival, they screened the surreal drama "Captain Volkonogov Escaped."
 Yuri Borisov played the lead roles in both films.We are incredibly unfree in our country because different parts of the state do not hear each other.
 The Ministry of Culture doesn't hear cultural figures.
 Cultural figures don't want to interact with the Ministry of Culture.
 The people live in their problems, and the state doesn't know what problems the people live in.